Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 - writing is not inherently linear
 - signed languages need durable plane-based writing if they are to gain the same kind of readable, writable, editable, and searchable infrastructure that line-based languages have long had

+The point-line-plane framework is offered here as an analytic lens for writing geometry, not as an exhaustive taxonomy of all scripts.

 ## Writing as geometry

 One useful way to think about writing systems is geometric.